-- Normal movement often indicated by the word "move."
+Normal movement - often indicated by the word "move."
 This is the default type of movement provided when a card does not specify otherwise.
-"Stopped" cards cannot perform normal movement. - Normal ship movement describes all these actions: using RANGE, landing, taking off, launching, loading, docking, undocking, shipbased time travel (Orb of Time, first function of Temporal Vortex), and the use of cards such as Transwarp Network Gateways and Bajoran Wormhole .
+"Stopped" cards cannot perform normal movement.

+Normal ship movement describes all these actions: using RANGE, landing, taking off, launching, loading, docking, undocking, shipbased time travel (Orb of Time, first function of Temporal Vortex), and the use of cards such as Transwarp Network Gateways and Bajoran Wormhole .
 Normal movement requires full ship staffing.
-Normal ο personnel movement includes beaming, walking between sites, boarding and disembarking from a docked, - from a docked, landed, or carried ship, entering and exiting from a planet facility, and time travel. - Relocation identified by the word "relocate" (Mysterious Orb, second function of Temporal Vortex) or by a euphemism such as "hurl" (Gomtuu), "transport" (Maman Picard), or "must follow" (Temporal Wake).
-Relocation does not require full ship staffing, and "stopped" cards may be relocated.
+Normal 0 personnel movement includes beaming, walking between sites, boarding and from a docked, landed, or carried ship, entering and exiting from a planet facility, and time travel.